janryWang/mfetch/README.md

-# sugar-fetch
+# mfetch

-sugar-fetch will provide you with a strong ability to request resource management, at the same time, you can use it very simply
+mfetch will provide you with a strong ability to request resource management, at the same time, you can use it very simply

 # Installation

 You can install with npm.

 ```
-npm install sugar-fetch
+npm install mfetch

 ```

 # Usage

-The sugar-fetch not only supports any request method, but also supports jsonp request, and it also supports request/response global interceptor.
+The mfetch not only supports any request method, but also supports jsonp request, and it also supports request/response global interceptor.

 ## Fetch something in sample way

 ```

-import {fetch} from 'sugar-fetch'
+import {fetch} from 'mfetch'

 fetch('http://xxxx',{
 	params:{